smsw/CSVToSQLUtility/README.md

 # CSV Processor
-Processes CSV file containing codes and builds a SQL file which can then be inserted.
+Processes CSV file containing codes and builds a SQL file which can then be inserted into the database.

+Client should supply a CSV of approved codes, which can be processed into a SQL insert statement by doing the following:

-## Format of CSV
+## First, check format of CSV is good
-Very simple, just one code per line, no headers needed :-)
+Just one code per line is needed, no headers please :-)

 ```
 GZHZPCWKHV2KJX4X
 JM23QFYMJ6PT929D